hallettj/hallettj.github.com/source/_posts/2017-06-20-what-is-poodle.markdown

 (or whatever text the sender has selected for their fallback "like" message).
 This works because email supports multiple data parts, including fallback presentation for clients that do not understand a new format.
-Poodle messages contain a JSON part intended to be consumed by Poodle, and an HTML view of the same content for other clients.
+Poodle messages contain a JSON part intended to be consumed by Poodle (or other interoperable clients), and an HTML view of the same content for traditional clients.

 Poodle supports interaction modes beyond the traditional "email exchanges are discussions" point of view.
-Poodle splits out several activity types that can serve as the starting point of an interaction;
-for example there is a "share a document" option".
+Poodle splits out several activity types that can serve as the starting point of an interaction - for example there is a "share a document" option".
 The document might be HTML edited directly in the client, or an uploaded file such as a spreadsheet, presentation, image, or video.